DavideMerlin/TF_Chatbot/README.md

 # TF_Chatbot
 Implemented TensorFlow Sequence to Sequence model to train a ChatBot on a [Movie Dialogue Dataset](https://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html) provided by Cornell.
 The model should take a few hours to fully train.
-I look forward to improve this model to adapt TF learn.
+Currently working on the UI.
+Also, I look forward to improve this model to adapt TF learn.
 It will then generate styled-specific sentences.
 It is interesting to play with the hyperparameters as well.

 Usage
 ===========